juliarcha/putty-ssh-auth-docs/explanation.md

 Key authentication is the most recommended way to connect to servers, surpassing password-based authentication.
 By combining key authentication with the SSH protocol, you can ensure secure access to servers in any location.

 To understand the importance of keys, the first step is learning how the **SSH protocol** works.
-Secure Shell is a network protocol that enables secure communication between two computers in a network with safety limitations: the internet.
+Secure Shell is a network protocol that enables secure communication between two computers on the internet, a network with safety limitations.
 Based on the principles of **security** and **flexibility**, the SSH protocol provides three fundamental guarantees:

 1. **Confidentiality**: Since the data traffic is encrypted, the information shared between computers cannot be accessed by unauthorized users.
 2. **Integrity**: SSH ensures that the data sent is not altered along the way.